 Applicants and their representatives should note that the University will not tolerate inappropriate behaviour or language towards its employees during the admissions process.
 Hostile, or otherwise inappropriate behaviour or language, whether expressed verbally or in writing, including excessive levels of contact, will be viewed seriously and may adversely affect the consideration of an application, appeal or complaint.
 The University will normally alert an applicant or their representative that his or her behaviour or language is inappropriate and that action is being considered, but where the behaviour or language is particularly inappropriate no warning need be given before action is taken.
-Such action may include the withdrawal of an offer or the rejection of an application.
+Such action may include the withdrawal of an offer or the rejection of an application and also the team will discontinue correspondence with the applicant or their representative.